influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/scheduled-downtime.md

 ### Define the sideload field
 The `field` property requires two arguments:

-1. The key that Kapacitor looks for in the source files and the field key that for which it defines a value on each data point.
+1. The key that Kapacitor looks for in the source files and the field for which it defines a value on each data point.
 2. The default value used if no matching file and key are found in the source files.

 In this example, use the `maintenance` field and set the default value to `FALSE`.
-This assumes hosts are not be undergoing maintenance by default.
+This assumes hosts are not undergoing maintenance by default.

 ```js
 |sideload()